Find out if you can zero rate VAT if you sell, lease or hire out a freight container for export from the UK.

 This notice explains the special VAT arrangements under which you can zero rate the supply by way of sale, lease or hire of freight containers for export from the UK or EU, or for removal to an EU member state.

 It does not cover other supplies related to freight containers, for example, management charges which are subject to VAT under the normal rules (see the VAT guide (Notice 700) and Place of supply of services (VAT Notice 741A)).

 1.3 Who should read this notice

-Anyone selling, leasing or hiring out freight containers for removal to another EU member state or export from the EU.
+Anyone selling, leasing or hiring out freight containers for removal to an EU member state or export from the UK and EU.

 1.4 The law

 The legal basis for these arrangements is contained in:

 - VAT Act 1994, Sections 30(6) and 30(8)